babadro/burn/burn-book/src/basic-workflow/data.md

 <details>
 <summary><strong>🦀 Iterators and Closures</strong></summary>

-The iterator pattern allows you to perform some tasks on a sequence of items in turn.
+The iterator pattern allows to perform some tasks on a sequence of items in turn.

 In this example, an iterator is created over the `MnistItem`s in the vector `items` by calling the `iter` method.